 Data Models and Attributes

-Toolio supports importing the following core data models, which are described further described in their documentation below
+Toolio supports importing the following core data models, which are further described in their documentation below.
+The bolded data models are the required feeds for Toolio to work.

 Variant (SKU) level product meta data along with all the required attributes.
 Attributes from the Product feed will be automatically used to enrich data from the other seeds.